mmabbott/mmabbott.github.io/_pages/about.md

 ---
 permalink: /
-title: "Studying wildfire, water, and biodiversity to inform conservation and policy across California's watersheds"
+title: "Studying wildfire, water, and anadromous salmonids to inform conservation and policy across California's watersheds"
 author_profile: true
 redirect_from:
   - /about/